UnfinishedStuff/AS7262_Pi/README.md

 # AS7262-Pi
 This is a set of functions for using the Sparkfun AS7262 Visible Spectrometer with the Raspberry Pi.
 The Default I2C address of the device is 0x49.
 Requires the *SMBus*, *time* and *struct* Python modules (all installed on the Pi by default).
 At the time of writing the SparkFun product page for the board is: https://www.sparkfun.com/products/14347

+Please note that these were written for and have only been tested on the *visible* spectrometer board, not the similar AS7263 near infra-red board.

 **Recommended usage:**

 1) Use set_gain(gain) to set the gain (the Sparkfun Arduino library uses a value of 3 for x64 gain)